heiko1234/data_science_tutorials/polymer_process_improvement/Readme_Polymer_part3.md

 Since a test is destructive a sample from a given batch of polymer needs to be divided into 24 aliquots for testing.
 To run 3 tests per hour using 3 of 4 instruments lead to an estimation of 24 hours for the MSA, which could be handled with in 5 working days

+## DOE Design for MFI

 ### You design a simple DOE experiment plan, that you can find [here](./polymer_process_improvement/source/DOE.py) and give it to the technicans and lab leaders to do the experiments for you.

 The DOE experimental plan is randomized and you stress the technicans that it is important of running these experiments in this order.
 The technicans accept and do the them over the next week and enter their results into the data table.